TheShich/CSSS/README.md

 ## 🚀 Quick Start

 Just compile the source with your favorite compiller.
-Or use pre-build TAP on real Spectrum (48K or higher in "48K BASIC" mode).
-Or use emulator in 48K mode.
+Or use pre-built TAP on real Spectrum (48K model or higher in "48K BASIC" mode).
+Or just use emulator (e.g. free Fuse).
 More information: https://theshich.itch.io/csss-the-smallest-game-zx-spectrum
 ---
 "Free software is a matter of liberty, not price." — Richard Stallman